cloudyr/aws.s3/README.md

 get_bucket("my_bucket")
 ```

 S3 can be a bit picky about region specifications. `bucketlist()` will return buckets from all regions, but all other functions require specifying a region.
 A default of `"us-east-1"` is relied upon if none is specified explicitly and the correct region can't be detected automatically.
-(Note: Using an incorrect region is one of the most common and hardest to figure out - error when working with S3).
+(Note: using an incorrect region is one of the most common - and hardest to figure out - errors when working with S3.)

 ### Objects